Marinduque: Spanish rule

 From the Visayan name Malindog, Marinduque became the name of the island in Castilian.

 In 1571, Governor-General Miguel López de Legaspi had entrusted (encomienda) Marinduque to Fr.
 Pedro de Herrera, the first Augustinian priest who introduced Christianity to Marinduqueños.

 Marinduque was part of the province of Balayan (now Batangas) in the 16th century, and of Mindoro from the 17th to 19th century.

 Antoine-Alfred Marche, a French naturalist, carried out an archaeological investigation in Marinduque from April to July 1881.
 An abundant yield of urns, vases, gold ornaments, skulls, and other ornaments were found.
 He brought these to France in 40 crates.
 Part of it is said to be housed at the Musée de l'Homme ("museum of man") in France.
 The finds also included an image of wooden polytheistic religious statues (anito) which at the time were already called pastores by Marinduqueños.

 One of the artifacts found by Marche also found its way to the National Museum of Natural History of the Smithsonian Institution in Washington, D.C.
 (Catalogue No. A127996-0, Department of Anthropology, NMNH, Smithsonian Institution).
 Fragile jarlets that were found were said to have travelled from China to Marinduque.
 Buried in a cave for centuries and excavated in the late 19th century, these were brought to Paris and one was then brought to the Smithsonian Institution museum.

 First Philippine Republic

-Marinduque, governed through the province of Mindoro, was a constituent of the first Philippine Republic from January 1899 to April 1901 under Pres.
-Emilio Aguinaldo.
+Marinduque, governed through the province of Mindoro, was a constituent of the First Philippine Republic from January 1899 to April 1901 under President Emilio Aguinaldo.

 During the Philippine–American War, Marinduque was the first province where American invaders established concentration camps.
 In the Battle of Pulang Lupa, under the direction of Colonel Maximo Abad, 250 Filipino soldiers defeated 54 American infantrymen.